 For media inquiries, please contact Tim Sullivan, Director of Communications at email@example.com or 617-952-5325.

-For the fifth straight year U.S. News & World Report named Spaulding Brighton Nursing and Therapy Center a Best Nursing Home for Short-Term Rehabilitation in the 2022-2023 survey.
-Lean more.
+For the sixth straight year U.S. News & World Report named Spaulding Brighton Nursing and Therapy Center a Best Nursing Home for Short-Term Rehabilitation.

 In recognition of the 10 years since the Boston marathon bombing, Jake Gyllenhaal and Heartbreak co-founder Dan Fitzgerald teamed up to launch Run Well, Do Good, a classic gym-wear capsule that will raise money for Spaulding Rehabilitation research and care programs.

 Fabrisia Ambrosio, PhD, and colleagues found muscle contractile activity induced by neuromuscular electrical stimulation shifts the circulating extracellular vesicle (EV) profile of aged animals, and this shift may enhance the ability of EVs to promote regeneration of acutely injured aged muscle.

 Spaulding Rehabilitation will present its latest research at this year's American Academy of Physical Medicine and Rehabilitation (AAPM&R) Annual Assembly, held November 15-19, 2023, in New Orleans and virtually.

 In September 2023, members from Spaulding Rehabilitation participated in a 3-day onsite visit to Daegu Health College Hospital in Daegu, South Korea to lead their rehabilitation staff in onsite training and meetings to share best practices in rehabilitation medicine.